 You have the same backdrop on both beaches, but Poniente Beach has a more relaxed atmosphere.
 It is quieter and you will find that it is more family oriented.
 A lot of the ex-pats which live in Benidorm use this part of the beach to keep away from the holiday crowds.

 If you are looking for fun things to do in Benidorm for children, then Mundomar must be on top of your list.
 To be honest its not just for kids.
 If you are an adult on a solo holiday in Benidorm, or you have come away for a romantic holiday then you really need to visit Mundomar.

-The Benidorm zoo is suitable for all ages and you can spend the whole day there.
+The Benidorm zoo is popular with holidaymakers and suitable for all ages and you can spend the whole day there.
 I visit Benidorm a lot and there is not one visit where I don’t spend the day at Mundomar.